Coexisting with Bears: Managing Bear Attractants

 Keeping bears away from human food is perhaps the most important thing we can do to prevent conflicts and confrontations between bears and people.

-A fed bear is a dead bear.
+Feeding bears is dangerous for both people and bears.
 Bad habits are hard to break and bears are creatures of habit.
 Bears seek out the same wild foods in the same places year after year.
-Bears conditioned to eating human food behave the same way.
-They keep returning to the same neighborhoods, campgrounds, and dumpsters, until food is no longer available or until they are killed.
+Bears conditioned to eating human food will similarly return to neighborhoods, campgrounds, and dumpsters, until food is no longer available or they are killed.

 Remember: Food conditioned bears can be aggressive.
-A person who allows bears to feed on improperly stored food or garbage may well be putting other people at risk.
+Leaving out bear attractants, such as garbage, birdseed or fish waste can draw bears into neighborhoods or campsites.
+A person who allows bears to feed on improperly stored food or garbage is putting other people at risk.

 Preventing bear problems is everyone's responsibility.
-Work within your neighborhood and community to encourage others to manage their garbage, dog food, birdseed anything that might attract a bear.
-Encourage your neighbors not to put out garbage for pickup the night before.
+Work within your neighborhood and community to encourage others to manage their garbage, dog food, birdseed — anything that might attract a bear.
+Keep all human sources of food out of reach of bears.
 If there is a bear in the neighborhood, let people know.
-Work together to protect your neighborhood and to conserve bears.
+Work together to protect your neighborhood and to keep people and bears safe.

-Bears like pet food, horse feed, meat scraps and fish.
+Bears like pet food, livestock feed, meat scraps and fish.
 Keep them in a secure place.
+Be sure to bring uneaten pet food inside when pets are done eating.
+Store livestock food out of reach of bears.
 Barbecues can also be powerful attractants.
-Storing them in a protected place and burning off grease after each meal helps to discourage bears.
+Storing them in a protected place and cleaning grease from grills after each meal helps to discourage bears.

 Domestic animals draw bears.
-Keep them where they are safe.
+Keep them where they are safe and use an electric fence to protect livestock enclosures.
 Chickens and rabbits kept in outside pens are easy and attractive prey.

 Electric fences can be effective.
 If used properly, electric fences can keep bears out of gardens and compost piles.
 They can also protect cabins and domestic animals.